mattermost/mattermost-webapp/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 If the PR includes UI changes, include screenshots/GIFs.

-For an easier comparison of before and after a table (template below) can be used
+For an easier comparison of UI changes a table (template below) can be used.

 |  before  |  after  |
 |----|----|